alexkallai/go-remote-controller/README.md

-# go-remote-controller
+# Go remote controller (for Windows)

-Control a Windows OS from the same network with through a web server
+Control a Windows OS from the same network through a web server